shutterstock/public-api-javascript-sdk/README.md

 The following list shows the available scopes.

 - licenses.create: Grant the ability to download and license media on behalf of the user.
-- purchases.view: Grant read-only access to a user's purchase history.
+- purchases.view: Grant read-only access to a user&#39;s purchase history.
-- licenses.view: Grant read-only access to a user's licenses.
+- licenses.view: Grant read-only access to a user&#39;s licenses.
 - collections.edit: Grant the ability to create new collections, edit a collection, and modify the contents of a collection
 - collections.view: Grant read-only access to a collection and its contents.